-The college has granted access to me as a necessary privilege in order to perform authorized functions at the institution where I am currently enrolled.
-I will not knowingly permit use of my entrusted access control mechanism for any purposes other than those required to perform authorized functions related to my status as a student.
-These include logon identification, password, workstation identification, user identification, digital certificates or 2-factor authentication mechanisms.
+The college has granted access to me as a necessary privilege in order to perform authorized functions at the college.
+I will not knowingly permit use of my entrusted access control for any purposes other than those required to perform authorized functions related to my status as a student.
+These include logon identification, password, workstation identification, user identification, digital certificates or 2-factor authentication.

-I will not disclose information concerning any access control mechanism unless properly authorized to do so by my enrolling college.
-I will not use any access mechanism that the college has not expressly assigned to me.
+I will not disclose information concerning any access control unless properly authorized to do so by my enrolling college.
+I will not use any access control that the VCCS has not expressly assigned to me.
 I will treat all information maintained on the college computer systems as strictly confidential and will not release information to any unauthorized person.